creyke/Cosmic/Commands.md

 | -n, --name | A unique name for this query. |
 | -g, --global | Store queries in global store. |
 ## Switch
-Switches to a specific default container.
+Switch to a specific default container.
 ### Examples
-Switches to a specific default container.:
+Switch to a specific default container.:
 ```
 cosmic switch myaccount/mydatabase/mycontainer
 ```